ErickWesonga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying content of two files
+displaying last 10 lines of a file